gbmor/clinte/README.md

 ```
 Use this flag if something's going wrong.
 Additional information will be written to
 `/tmp/clinte_$USER.log` that will, hopefully, reveal the cause of the error.

+## Notes

+`sqlite` expects the directory where the database lies to be writeable by the user.
+So, until I move this
+to using another storage medium (maybe plain text?), keep that in mind.